abongothomas89-netizen/silentwolf/READme.md

 ---

-## What is WOLFBOT?
+## What is KABONG'O Bot?

 **KABONG'O BOT** (also known as **Thomas bot**) is a powerful, fully-featured WhatsApp automation bot built by **Silent Wolf**.
 It runs on **Node.js** using the **Baileys v7** library and is designed for both personal use and group management.
 Whether you need AI-powered chat responses, media downloads, group moderation, or automated status reactions — WOLFBOT handles it all silently and efficiently.

-> Silent Wolf WhatsApp Bot — fast, intelligent, and always watching.
+> Thomas Bot WhatsApp Bot — fast, intelligent, and always watching.

 ---